kmarkus/rFSM/doc/README.txt

 ~~~~~~~~~~~

   rFSM is a small yet powerful Statechart implementation.
 It is mainly
-  designed for /Coordinating/ of complex systems but not limited to
+  designed for /Coordinating/ complex systems but is not limited to
   that. rFSM is written purely in Lua and is thus highly portable and
   embeddable.
 As a Lua domain specific language rFSM inherits the
   extensibility of its host language.